 A Fully ESNZ registered horse is eligible to:

 The ESNZ Full Equine Registration is very simply one fee which lasts for a year from the day the horse is registered (backdating up to three months on renewal) The Equine’s height (horse or pony) does not have any effect on this fee, unlike previously.
 This equine registration entitles you to a record of results, equine profile and allows access to compete at all national levels (dependent on discipline starts).
-Equines need to have a Full ESNZ registration to compete at Horse of the Year and title classes at National and Island Championships.
+Equines need to have a Full ESNZ registration (including discipline annual starts) to compete at Horse of the Year and title classes at National and Island Championships.

 This is a pay as you go option rather than paying a yearly equine registration fee.
 This is paid at shows, with them passing the money on to ESNZ.
 All equines using this fee will not receive an equine record of results and this is only available at certain shows/levels.